Code-Institute-Submissions/Milestone_4_cookbook/README.md

 <li>  As a user recipes should filter for : gluten free , sugar conscious, peanut free, alcohol free, vegan and vegetarian recipes which are all accessible through a drop down category selector. </li>
 <li> As a user recipes  should filter for the health category : low fat, low carbohydrate , high protein and low in sugar recipes which are all accessible through a drop down category selector.</li>
 <li>  A user should be able to register an login to the site. </li>
-<li> A user should be able to add and delete recipes once they are a registered user and have logged in.</li>
+<li> A user should be able to add and delete their own recipes once they are a registered user and have logged in.</li>
 </ul>

 <hr>